 Was Omar Mateen secretly gay or was he, as one acquaintance suggested, sexually confused?
 It’s been reported that he hung out with gay friends, frequented a gay online dating service, but does not seem to have had a homosexual relationship.
 People have come forward to say that he had a history of visiting gay bars and night clubs, including the Pulse, where he was a known patron and that he used gay dating service apps.
 His ex-wife speculated about whether he might have been gay but his father said he was angry about seeing two men kiss each other in Miami.
 Did he specifically target the Pulse nightclub because it was a gay venue or because it was a place he knew well and at which he could inflict maximum killing as an expression of his professed commitment to the cause of ISIS?

 It seems that Afghan culture was promoted in the Mateen household.
 Did that include Afghan attitudes about sexuality?
 Afghanistan is one of 10 nations in the Middle East and Africa in which homosexual activity is punishable by death.
-But the situation in Afghanistan is more ambiguous.
+But the situation in Afghanistan and in Arab nations is more ambiguous.
 U.S. and Western troops in Afghanistan have encountered a culture in which pederasty is tolerated and boys are used as sex toys by Afghan men.
 I remember reading a story about this in the New York Times.
 Searching the internet I found the article reported by Rick Westhead, “Chaplain says senior officer aware of rapes by Afghans,” published on Sunday Dec 14 2008 by the South Asia Bureau of the Toronto Star.
 See http://www.thestar.com/Article/553558.

 The Canadian soldiers who witnessed acts of sodomy by Afghan interpreters and soldiers were understandably disgusted by it but were told to look the other way because this is just a “cultural difference”.
 It is said one of the country’s favorite sayings is “women are for children, boys are for pleasure”.
 Read more: http://www.theworldweekly.com/reader/view/magazine/2015-04-30/afghanistans-abused-boys/3688 In this view sex with boys and men is not considered homosexual if it is for pleasure, only if it is for love.
 Another article reported on a study of sexual identity issues among Afghan men.
 See http://www.foxnews.com/politics/2010/01/28/afghan-men-struggle-sexual-identity-study-finds.html.